 This will give you ample time and not rush across the uneven terrain and tundra that makes up this area of the island.

 Pack a pair of good walking boots that are also waterproof.
 You’ll be thankful for these when your walking in the muddy terrain.
-A good grip will also benefit you – especially when your stood right next to a 100 metre sheer drop to the ocean below!
+A good grip will also benefit you – especially when you’re stood right next to a 100-metre sheer drop to the ocean below!

 Remember to pack a big bottle of water and take quite a few layers that allow you to de-robe as your hike gets a little more intense.
 Also, don’t forget these essential items that you’ll need for your trip to the Faroe Islands.

 Cliff lake in the Faroe Islands: In case of an emergency